Research Corner

 January 20, 2025

-The Structured Finance Association (SFA) has launched the SFAcademy, a new structured finance education program.
-Every other week, the inaugural Bootcamp Series will add Level 1 Modules that introduce the fundamentals of securitization and various asset classes with accessible explanations and real-life examples.
+The Structured Finance Association (SFA) has launched a new structured finance education program, the SFAcademy.
+Every other week, new content will be added to our inaugural Bootcamp Series.
+Our Modules are designed to introduce the fundamentals of securitization and various securitized asset classes through accessible explanations and real-life examples to practitioners of all levels.Amount Funded By

 Our Market